 Meeting records must include attendance, the results of group decisions, and action items.
 They must be made publicly available except for non-technical issues that do not directly affect the output of the Working Group.
 The Chair will decide which issues are not made public.

 To be successful, we expect the Working Group to have approximately 10 to 15 active participants.
 A large public review group that will participate in the mailing list discussions is expected.

-The Chair for the Web Services Description Working Group will be Jonathan Marsh (Microsoft).
+The Chair for the Web Services Description Working Group is Jonathan Marsh (Microsoft).

-The W3C Team expects to dedicate the time of the services of one Team Contact, full-time, for the 2-year duration of the Working Group.
-Philippe Le Hégaret will provide this effort with the help of a new engineer.
+The W3C Team expects to dedicate the time of the services of one Team Contact , 0.75 FTE, for the 2-year duration of the Working Group.
+Hugo Haas is the Team Contact.
+David Booth serves as alternate Team Contact.

-Members disclose patent and other IPR claims by sending email to <email@example.com>, an archived mailing list that is readable by Members and the W3C Team.
-Members must disclose all IPR claims to this mailing list but they may also copy other recipients.
-IPR disclosures are expected to be made public; Members should specify if their disclosure is confidential.
+Members disclose patent and other IPR claims as defined in by sending email to <email@example.com>, an archived mailing list that is readable by Members and the W3C Team.